tamazs/cds25-tutorial-auth/README.md

 ## Exercises

-Complete these exercises in order, since each builds on the previous.
+Complete these exercises in order.
+Since each builds on the previous.
 Make a commit each time you complete an exercise.

 0. [Authentication](tutorials/00_authentication.md)